This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 )

-}This shows a local variable that mutates with the data being passed into it as well as calling a builtin function to ensure that the project acronym is all in lower case.
-Mutating local variables like this can be a massive time saver when it comes to massaging data into the right format for multiple scenarios within your code.
+}This local variable mutates with the data passed into it, and it calls a builtin function to lowercase the project acronym.
+Mutating local variables like this can save a lot of time when you need to shape data into the right format across different parts of your code.

 You can use the string, number, bool, list and map types out of the box, it is possible to cast a list to a set using the toset() function.